Why Quasi Vivo®?

 AND THERE’S MORE…

 - Optimum scale for useful outputs

 - Compatible with most standard inserts and transwells

 QUASI VIVO® USERS

-The Quasi Vivo® system is commercially available and used for a variety of applications in academic and pharmaceutical laboratories.
+The Quasi Vivo® is used for a variety of applications in academic and pharmaceutical laboratories around the world

 Professor Jamie Davies